cgre23/cgre23.github.io/euxfel.md

   <img src="https://github.com/cgre23/cgre23.github.io/blob/master/images/reflections.png?raw=true" width="700" title="Model">
 </p>

-<p align="justify"><small>  Fig. 1 - Photon energy values at which diffraction occurs in a diamond crystal, as a function of the pitch angle for fixed values of the roll and yaw angles.
+<p align="center"><small>  Fig. 1 - Photon energy values at which diffraction occurs in a diamond crystal, as a function of the pitch angle for fixed values of the roll and yaw angles.
 Each curve corresponds to reflection from a different set of crystallographic planes.
 A partial list of reflections is shown in the legend. </small> </p> <br><br>